thatbeautifuldream/json-resume/README.md

 # JSON Resume

-> A lightweight solution to maintain your résumé in machine-readable JSON and generate a styled HTML version on demand.
+> A lightweight solution to maintain your résumé in type-safe TypeScript with Zod validation, generating JSON and styled HTML on demand.

 > [Resume Website](https://raw.githack.com/thatbeautifuldream/json-resume/main/resume.html)